 This course is designed to provide the student with necessary tools to excel in both the English classroom as well as to prepare the student for future college or university settings.
 Students will be required to study through literary analysis, expository writing, research-based analysis, as well as other related skills.
-Literary study will focus on the major works of British literature from the Anglo-Saxon period through the modern periods.
+Students will be required to read a minimum of one novel.
+Literary study will focus on the major works of British literature and world cultures from the Anglo-Saxon period through the post-modern periods.
 As part of the class curriculum, students will learn to write interpretations of literature that are based on textual details such as structure, style, and themes, as well as the use of figurative language, imagery, symbolism, and tone.
 Students will learn to analyze literature by looking at the social and historical values the texts embody and reflect; additionally, writing, editing, language, and reading comprehension skills tested on college entrance exams (ACT, SAT) will be reviewed, and a short unit will focus on the college application process.
-Students will build on previous years' experiences with research paper relevant to current studies.
+Students will build on previous years' experiences with research papers and will write a research paper relevant to current studies.